nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 food list

 	__________________________________________________
-	1st,You consumed  something i ate 2 weeks ago but forgot to record , which has a calorie count of : 300 on Wednesday, 13 October 2021!
-	2nd,You consumed  Samurai Burger , which has a calorie count of : 433 on Sunday, 7 November 2021!
+	1st,You consumed  Samurai Burger , which has a calorie count of : 433 on Sunday, 7 November 2021!
-	3rd,You consumed  Seaweed Shaker Fries Seasoning , which has a calorie count of : 15 on Sunday, 7 November 2021!
-	4th,You consumed  Large Fries , which has a calorie count of : 461 on Sunday, 7 November 2021!
-	5th,You consumed  Caramel Frappé - Medium , which has a calorie count of : 624 on Sunday, 7 November 2021!
-	6th,You consumed  A Thousand Tide Pods , which has a calorie count of : 92 on Sunday, 7 November 2021!
-	7th,You consumed  Seaweed Shaker Fries Seasoning , which has a calorie count of : 15 on Sunday, 7 November 2021!
+	2nd,You consumed  Seaweed Shaker Fries Seasoning , which has a calorie count of : 15 on Sunday, 7 November 2021!
-	8th,You consumed  Large Fries , which has a calorie count of : 461 on Sunday, 7 November 2021!
+	3rd,You consumed  Large Fries , which has a calorie count of : 461 on Sunday, 7 November 2021!
-	9th,You consumed  Caramel Frappé - Medium , which has a calorie count of : 624 on Sunday, 7 November 2021!
+	4th,You consumed  Caramel Frappé - Medium , which has a calorie count of : 624 on Sunday, 7 November 2021!
-	10th,You consumed  A Thousand Tide Pods , which has a calorie count of : 92 on Sunday, 7 November 2021!
+	5th,You consumed  A Thousand Tide Pods , which has a calorie count of : 92 on Sunday, 7 November 2021!
-	11th,You consumed  something i ate 2 weeks ago but forgot to record , which has a calorie count of : 300 on Wednesday, 13 October 2021!
+	6th,You consumed  something i ate 2 weeks ago but forgot to record , which has a calorie count of : 300 on Wednesday, 13 October 2021!
 	Wow, that's a lot of food!
-Finished reading the list You consumed 3417 calories in total!
+Finished reading the list You consumed 1925 calories in total!
 	__________________________________________________

 ```

 #### 3.5.2b Finding food records with a date:  `food find`